-To understand it properly, let’s look a little behind the complaint handling process.
+To understand it properly, let’s look a little behind the complaint-handling process.

 A complaint is usually between two parties.
 There is us who bought the product and we are not satisfied with it, and there is the manufacturer who thinks the product is perfect.
 As you can see, we are on opposite sides of the same coin.
-What makes our situation even more difficult is that we are not normally experienced complainants, but in many cases it is an experienced and trained complaints handler or team of staff at the manufacturer or supplier who handle our case, usually together with many others.
+What makes our situation even more difficult is that we are not normally experienced complainants, but in many cases, it is an experienced and trained complaints handler or team of staff at the manufacturer or supplier who handles our case, usually together with many others.

 Since we are not usually familiar with the complaints handling process, and the other side has a daily routine, an unequal fight starts, whereby almost 80% of the consumers who make a complaint give up after the first or second rejection, saying it is not worth the time and effort.

-This is mainly because people are unaware that a multinational that sells products or services uses predefined clichés to handle complaints, and that these clichés rely heavily on human habits and psychology.
+This is mainly because people are unaware that a multinational that sells products or services use predefined clichés to handle complaints, and that these clichés rely heavily on human habits and psychology.
 They know that humans are fundamentally conflict-averse and do not like to argue in the long term.
 It is for this reason that our freshly submitted complaint is followed a few days later by an intelligently worded letter assuring us that they understand our problems, but rejecting our complaint because they did not find it justified, and their subsequent feedback is usually automatically rejected again.